Full moon at night over Providenciales in the Turks and Caicos

 In the shallows and wetlands, marine glowworms put on a dazzling display, lighting up patches of water for several minutes after sunset.

 The reefs see a bit more activity during the full moon period as well.
 Many interesting and surreal creatures hide during the day and make their appearance after the sun sets, including shrimp, sea snails, octopuses, brittle stars (a wispy-looking starfish), slipper lobsters, eels, and worms.
-Dive lights are of course needed to complete your snorkeling kit, but exploring the reefs at night is an unforgettable experience and well worth the effort.
+Dive lights are, of course, needed to complete your snorkeling kit, but exploring the reefs at night is an unforgettable experience and well worth the effort.